At Springtide™ Research Institute we’ve spent the past year researching the consequences of epidemic loneliness among young people.

 The data makes our heartfelt response clear: We need to increase the number of trusted adult relationships in young peoples’ lives.

 But what do meaningful connections, trusted adults, and caring relationships look and feel like?
 How does we go about becoming a force for good in a young person’s life in this way?
 In Belonging we outline a three-step, data-driven process that cultivates the experience of belonging for young people.
 We call this the Belongingness Process:

 This Noticed, Named, Known framework offers a simple, intentional model for forming relationships of meaning and belonging.

 Building on the foundation of Noticing, the Naming step involves more than simply knowing a young person’s name (though that is important).
 A name is an indication of a person’s identity, which is multifaceted: What are their likes and dislikes?
 What are their struggles and triumphs?
-What do they care about?
+And what do they care about?
 In a recorded conversation about the “Future of Religion,” Rabbi Jonathan Sacks says community is the place a person is known by name and missed when they’re gone.
 It’s almost impossible to miss someone who isn’t “named” within a community in this substantial way.

 In this step, a young person is not a passive attendee in a group, but a full participant.
-Things would not be the same if they were gone.
-And the key to making a young person feel truly and fully known is to accept them without judgment.
+Things wouldn’t be the same if they were gone.
+So the key to making a young person feel truly and fully known is to accept them without judgment.
 This doesn’t mean you can’t hold them accountable, but it does mean making sure they know they can’t be swiftly or suddenly rejected if they misstep.
 They are integral to the group or relationship, and they know it.

 Whether these steps seem familiar or novel, now is the time to go back to the basics—back to relationships—to address the epidemic loneliness impacting today’s youngest generation.